blindstitch/geocomp22-final-massdot-impact/README.md

 # MassDOT Impact Person Level Crash Data

+If you want to run these notebooks you must get the data from the MassDOT Impact portal first.

 ## Overview

  - Crash incident data for 5.7 million individuals involved in crashes in MA, from 2002 to 2019